Skip navigation

 3. The time release provided is not cumulative.

-4. A staff member requesting to access time release who is not entitled to or has utilised their Career Re-entry Assistance can access time release using their accrued paid leave balance, or unpaid leave
+4. A staff member requesting to access time release who is not entitled to or has utilised their Career Re-entry Assistance can access time release using their accrued paid leave balance, or unpaid leave.

 Illness during parental leave

-Grandparent leave
+Grandparent Leave

-5. Grandparent leave will:
+2. Grandparent leave will:

-• normally be taken in a single block;
+1. normally be taken in a single block;

-• not be unreasonably refused by the supervisor;
+2. not be unreasonably refused by the supervisor;

-• be taken as leave without pay and will not break the staff member's service with the University nor will the staff member accrue any entitlements during this period of approved absence; and
+3. be taken as leave without pay and will not break the staff member's service with the University nor will the staff member accrue any entitlements during this period of approved absence; and

-• be approved after the staff member has made an application to utilise available annual leave or long service leave accruals.
+4. be approved after the staff member has made an application to utilise available annual leave or long service leave accruals.

 1. Taking a period of annual leave or long service leave does not prevent a staff member from taking grandparent leave in accordance with this procedure.

-3. A staff member will be entitled to return from grandparent leave to their substantive position or an agreed alternative position.
+2. A staff member will be entitled to return from grandparent leave to their substantive position or an agreed alternative position.
 A request for return to part time hours will not be unreasonably refused.

-Application process for parental, partner and grandparent leave
+Application process for grandparent leave

 3. A delegate must exercise their delegation to approve a leave application in accordance with the conditions and approval arrangements specified in this procedure.